flowy0/spark-on-k8s/README.md

 # spark-on-k8s

+Note:
+As of 31 May 2023, this does not work with Rancher Desktop/kind/colima, as there are some issues with `tini` and `qemu`.
+Will re-test at a later stage.
+I have only tested with Docker Desktop (for mac).

 Pre-requisites
+1. Docker Engine (Docker Desktop)
 1. Local K8s cluster (minikube or kind)
 2. Helm
 3. Python Environment/Poetry (only if you want to use python to trigger spark jobs via the API)

 Deployment Steps

+1. We are using `kind` to create our local k8s cluster.

-1. Create a local cluster with ingress
+a.
+Create a local cluster with ingress

 ```bash
 cat <<EOF | kind create cluster --config=-